Over the last few years, a quiet but powerful force has been reshaping how companies are able to drive real, measurable results online.

 • Customer expansion: Existing clients upgrade their purchase or stay longer because your brand keeps showing up in their feed.

-Why traditional measurement misses it
+Why traditional marketers miss it

 • Off-platform conversations: Many of the best opportunities often begin in private, e.g., in boardrooms, email threads, or chats that no tracking pixel can see.

-Why “Dark Social” matters
+Why “Dark Social” is so critical

 In B2B, only around 5% of your market is ready to buy right now.